-This will be Compass GMD Greg Budworth’s fifth sleepout.
+This will be Compass CEO Greg Budworth’s fifth sleepout.
 Joining them is Michelle Faithfull, Prof David Adamson and Vanessa Khouli.

 He says he supports the CEO Sleepout because homelessness is such a significant and growing issue.
 More than 116,000 Australians experience homelessness on any given night.

 “By doing the Sleepout I hope I provide some awareness to my staff and others in the community of the plight of people experiencing homelessness and the disadvantage they experience,” Mr Budworth says.